Gerrymandering: United States

 The United States, among the first countries with an elected representative government, was the source of the term gerrymander as stated above.

 The practice of gerrymandering the borders of new states continued past the American Civil War and into the late 19th century.
 The Republican Party used its control of Congress to secure the admission of more states in territories friendly to their party—the admission of Dakota Territory as two states instead of one being a notable example.
 By the rules for representation in the Electoral College, each new state carried at least three electoral votes regardless of its population.

+In 2018, Utah voters approved Proposition 4, known as the Better Boundaries Initiative, which created an independent redistricting commission and established standards intended to reduce partisan gerrymandering.
+In 2020, the Utah Legislature passed Senate Bill 200 (SB 200), weakening the commission’s authority by making its recommendations advisory rather than binding.

+Following the 2020 census, the Legislature adopted new congressional district maps in 2021.
+Critics alleged that the map “cracked” Salt Lake County, a Democratic-leaning population center, among all four U.S. House districts, ensuring consistent Republican advantages.
+Advocacy groups—including the League of Women Voters of Utah and Mormon Women for Ethical Government—filed lawsuits arguing that the Legislature’s actions violated Proposition 4 and diluted voters’ rights.

+In July 2024, the Utah Supreme Court ruled unanimously that the Legislature’s alterations to Proposition 4 must meet a compelling state interest and be narrowly tailored, setting a high bar for changes to voter-approved initiatives.
+In August 2025, Third District Court Judge Dianna M. Gibson invalidated SB 200 and the 2021 congressional map, holding them unconstitutional under Utah’s constitution.
+The court ordered the Legislature to adopt a new map compliant with Proposition 4 by September 24, 2025, for use in the 2026 elections.

+The ruling may make at least one congressional seat more competitive and has broader implications for the balance of power between the Utah Legislature and voter initiatives regarding redistricting reform.

 All redistricting in the United States has been contentious because it has been controlled by political parties vying for power.
 As a consequence of the decennial census required by the United States Constitution, districts for members of the House of Representatives typically need to be redrawn whenever the number of members in a state changes.
 In many states, state legislatures redraw boundaries for state legislative districts at the same time.